v-graph/v-graph.github.io/README.md

-Homepage of Rendering Graphs for Graph Reasoning in Multimodal Large Language Models
+Homepage of GITA: Graph to Visual and Textual Integration for Vision-Language Graph Reasoning